neillrobson/neillrobson.github.io/_drafts/2018-01-18-the-infamous-liebster-award.md

 But, technologies aside, why do I still strive to immortalize my thoughts in text, and publish them online for the world to see?
 In truth, my motivation comes down to my love for storytelling: using narratives in every form to build connections with others.
 From the color palletes of the websites I build to the tension of the piano's vibrations, from the worlds invented through extemporized theatrical performance to those themes shared through a video game, I am in love with communication--especially through non-traditional media.
 Building a website and contribuing to a blog is one way I believe that I can combine my two somewhat divergent passions--software development and narrative creation--into a single product.

+I also like being able to save and revise drafts of my thoughts: a practice that most other forms of online social media don't necessarily allow!

+## Questions Answered

+## Facts Delivered

+## Questions Asked

+## Blogs Nominated